Getting Started: The Onboarding Process & Demo Files

 - Give songwriters access to their portal – When creating Users, your songwriters will instantly receive an invitation to the Curve platform & gain access to their royalty statements.
 More info

 In step 2 to 4; adding your Payees, Contracts and Catalogue via Curve’s user interface is one way of doing so.
 But more efficiently for large datasets, you can import data using the available Excel templates.
 For the best user experience, we advise using Microsoft Excel rather than alternatives.

 At the top right of every Payee, Contract and Catalogue page in Curve you will see an Import & Export button.
 Using the Import button will allow you to upload large sets of data at once using our Excel templates.
 Using the Export button will again export this data in our Excel format, ready for you to make changes to and reimport.
-The green ‘Download Templates’ button will provide you with a zip of the latest versions of all of the excel templates.
+The green ‘Download Template’ button will provide you with a blank template.

 There is a different template depending on which page of Curve you are looking to set up.
 To import metadata in bulk, the concept is simple and the same for each import template.
 Simply fill in the columns as specified in the column headers, save your file, and upload it to Curve using the Import button at the top right of your screen.
 The system will import the file in the background & send you a notification once complete.

 If an Excel template looks daunting at first, try building a complex example using the web interface.
 Then export these examples to Excel, so that you can replicate the structure for other similar examples for your business.
 Curve uses exactly the same excel structures to both export & import data.
 More info

 Sometimes the best way to learn is to learn from example.
 That's why we have a "Demo Mode" on Curve.
 Simply enabling this mode, you will view a client which has pre-populated data for you to look at as a reference.
 Whilst in demo mode you will be unable to save any changes.